 Etymology (what’s in a name?)

 Cwm is the Welsh word for valley.
 So, Afan Valley would be correctly translated to Cwm Afan, or Cwmafan.
 This is also the name of the village in the lower valley.
-However, over the years, the translation to English has been corrupted, and Cwmafan has been known as Cwmavon, instead of Cwmafan.
+However, over the years, the spelling has been corrupted, and Cwmafan has been known as Cwmavon, instead of Cwmafan.
 Cwmavon (or Cwmafon) would translate to the generic term “river valley”, losing the name of the river (Afan).

 Similarly, the name of the nearby (downstream) town has been corrupted.
 Aber is the Welsh word for mouth (or estuary), and the mouth or estuary of the river Afan would correctly be translated as Aberafan, not Aberavon (or Aberafon).
 Aberafon would translate to the generic term “river estuary”, again losing the name of the river (Afan).